Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 - Meaningful Name: Subverted; his mother's culture doesn't worry much about the precise meaning of names, so his translates roughly to "Like one who was born unto himself".note Double Subverted as the story progresses: his early non-combative bookishness in the militaristic Alethi culture, his willingness to step outside class and gender roles, and his unique Surgebinding from his corrupted spren all make him a highly unique individual.

-- Non-Action Guy: Due to his blood sickness, he's useless in a fight.
+- Non-Action Guy: Due to his blood sickness, he's useless in a fight, which a bad thing in Alethi society and its strict emphasis on gender roles and pushing the warrior ideal.
 Dalinar thinks this could change if he got some Shardplate.
 In Words of Radiance, thanks to getting Shardplate and a Shardblade, he shakes this by becoming a badass.
 And as it turns out later, he's a Radiant.

 - Out of Focus: While he eventually is revealed to be a Radiant, he isn't the focus of most of the action in the first two books.
 Even in the third book, when he's taking more of a direct role in things, he's mostly in the background trying to stay out of the way.
 This is because he knows that he is bonded to a corrupted spren, and doesn't know what that means.
 When Jasnah chooses not to kill him (proving that his visions can be changed), he gets a few chapters as he fights a Thunderclast.